cchaglund/visreg-test/README.md

 - Blackout settings only affect the snapshot - you will not see the blacked out elements in the Cypress GUI when running in lab mode.
 - Errors:
   - `"The 'files' list in config file 'tsconfig.json' is empty"` means you're attempting to run tests written in typescript but haven't followed the instructions above to set up typescript support.
   - `RangeError: The value of "targetStart" is out of range.
 It must be >= 0.` means you're attempting to diff very large images, e.g. very long, full page screenshots.
+Try the above suggestions for reducing the size of the screenshots.

 # Credits